sacrefies/csc643_bigdata/project2/docs/report.md

 *Figure 14: UI after user clicks on `Get Result`*

 #### Query C: URLs that Produced the Best Stories on Average
-This query's request is sent by a HTML form and is handled by the view class `BestStoryProducerAVG`, and the query is executed by the function `best_story_producer_on_avg()` in `hacker_news.py`.
+This query's request is sent by an HTML form and is handled by the view class `BestStoryProducerAVG`.
+The query is executed by the function `best_story_producer_on_avg()` in `hacker_news.py`.

-Figure 15 and 16 show the implementations.
+Figures 15 and 16 show the implementations.

 ```python
 class BestStoryProducerAVG(webapp2.RequestHandler):